StackVista/stackstate-docs/develop/developer-guides/agent_check/agent-check-api.md

 * **id** - string.
 A unique ID for this component.
 This has to be unique for this instance.
 * **type** - string.
 A named parameter for this type.
 * **data** - dictionary.
 A JSON blob of arbitrary data.
-The fields within this object can be referenced in the `ComponentTemplateFunction` and the `RelationTemplateFunction` within StackState.
+The fields within this object can be referenced in the `ComponentTemplateFunction` and the `RelationTemplateFunction` within Rancher Observability.

-See the example of creating a component in StackState in the [StackState MySQL check \(github.com\)](https://github.com/StackVista/stackstate-agent-integrations/blob/master/mysql/stackstate_checks/mysql/mysql.py#L349).
+See the example of creating a component in Rancher Observability in the [Rancher Observability MySQL check \(github.com\)](https://github.com/StackVista/stackstate-agent-integrations/blob/master/mysql/stackstate_checks/mysql/mysql.py#L349).

-All submitted topologies are collected by StackState and flushed together with all the other Agent metrics at the end of `check` function.
+All submitted topologies are collected by Rancher Observability and flushed together with all the other Agent metrics at the end of `check` function.

 #### Send relations

-Relations can be sent to StackState using the `self.relation(source_id, target_id, type, data)` method.
+Relations can be sent to Rancher Observability using the `self.relation(source_id, target_id, type, data)` method.

 {% tabs %}
 {% tab title="Example - send a relation" %}